 - Invest in a meat thermometer to monitor your internal temperatures.

-- When mixing up your spice rub, try using freshly cracked black pepper for a brighter flavor.
+- When mixing up your grilled pork chop rub, try using freshly cracked black pepper for a brighter flavor.

 - Don’t stab your pork chops with a fork or cut into them while they are still cooking.
 You’ll let a lot of the juices out of the meat.